Endpoint security

 Step 4: Antivirus software

-While it’s an old cybersecurity staple, downloading antivirus software can be a strong last line of defense when malware bypasses other security checks.
+While it's an old cybersecurity staple, installing antivirus software can be a strong last line of defense when malware bypasses other security checks.
 An antivirus system is a low-cost solution that effectively removes identified malware types (some of which, like ransomware, are common in businesses).

 How can NordLayer help?